Our use of cookies

 • Concerns which have not directly impacted on the complainant or whereby the person complaining is not the person primarily affected by the issues raised

-• Where the complaint is about a disagreement in respect of a decision or service and there is no evidence to demonstrate that that the correct process has not been followed
+• Where the complaint is about a disagreement in respect of a decision or service and there is no evidence to demonstrate that the correct process has not been followed

 • The complaint is a suggestion for improvement in respect of a service that we provide